 A Collector is declared down when LogicMonitor’s servers have not heard from it for three minutes.
 Even though you will likely have a backup Collector in place for when a Collector goes down, it’s never an ideal situation for a Collector to be unexpectedly offline.
 To minimize downtime and mitigate the risk of interrupted monitoring, ensure that “Collector down” alerts will actively be delivered (as email, text, and so on) to the appropriate individuals in your organization.
 (These alerts will also be displayed in the LogicMonitor interface. )

 Important: When a Collector is declared down, alerts that were triggered by the devices monitored by that Collector before the Collector went down will remain active but new alerts will not be generated while the Collector is down.
 However, devices that do not fail over to another Collector will ignore the alert generation suppression and may generate Host Status alerts while the Collector status is down.

 To route Collector down alerts, open the Collector’s configurations (Settings | Collector | Manage) and specify the following:

 Note: By default, an “Alert clear” notification is automatically delivered to all escalation chain recipients when a downed Collector comes back online.
 You can override this default by expanding the Collector details and unchecking the Alert on Clear option, shown next.
-However, if the Collector’s designated escalation chain routes alert notifications to third-party alert integrations, we recommend that you do not disable this option, as discussed in Alert Integrations Overview.
+However, if the Collector’s designated escalation chain routes alert notifications to an LM Integration, we recommend that you do not disable this option.
+For more information, see Alert Rules and Escalation Chains.